 A. The concept of Stewardship is receiving God's gifts gratefully, cultivating them responsibly, and embracing a spiritual relationship with God.
 It is not a program, but a spiritual consciousness or way-of-life, based in Scripture, which holds that all we are and all we have flows from God's varied grace.
 In turn, we serve as spiritual caretakers of our and worldly blessings.

 A. We are already stewards.
 Each of us manages our time, talent and income carefully, so as to fulfill our individual and family responsibilities.
 As Christian stewards, we receive Gods gifts gratefully, and cultivate them responsibly.
 We do this in the same way that we provide for the material needs of our family, as we also have a responsibility to help provide for our parish, our faith community.

 Q. How can I become a better steward?

 A. Stewardship is living a life of gratitude by the sharing of ones time, talent, and treasure and making daily decisions that glorify God.
 Give daily thanks for the blessings you have received from God, and ask yourself what you can do to help in your parish community.
 Being a good steward also means leading a generous, accountable way of life rooted in Christian discipleship.

 Q. How can I learn more about stewardship?

 A. Learn more about stewardship and what you can do to serve your faith community by contacting your parish priest.
 If your parish already has a set stewardship program in place, you may be able to offer your time, talent, and treasure to it.
 If your parish does not already have a program, you have the wonderful opportunity to help establish stewardship as a way of life in your own parish.
-In that case, please contact Jeanne Marriott, Stewardship Specialist for the Diocese of Gaylord at 989.732.5147 or email@example.com for assistance.
+In that case, please contact Tina Makarewicz at the Pastoral Center of the Diocese of Gaylord at 989.732.5147 or firstname.lastname@example.org for assistance.